Spaten Logo

 Spaten Symbol

-The long history of the famous symbol of Germany began with a small factory opened by the brewer Hans Welser.
-He located it in the center of the city of Munich, which has long been associated with brewing, as it is located in the legendary region of Bavaria.
-This significant event took place at the very end of the 14th century.
+The long history of the famous symbol of Germany began with a small factory opened by the brewer Hans Welser at the very end of the 14th century.
+He located it in the center of Munich, which has long been associated with brewing, as it is in the legendary Bavaria region.

 Before becoming the largest enterprise in the country, the brewery changed several owners.
-But she always used ancient recipes and modern technologies of each subsequent century.
-This has allowed her to produce a variety of beers, chief among which are Helles, Premium Lager, Dunkel, Optimator Double Bock Beer, and Oktoberfest.
-Despite the variety, all Spaten products are produced by the Beer Purity Law – Reinheitsgebot approved in 1516.
+However, it always used ancient recipes and modern technologies of each subsequent century.
+This has allowed it to produce various beers, including Helles, Premium Lager, Dunkel, Optimator Double Bock Beer, and Oktoberfest.
+Despite the variety, all Spaten products are produced by the Beer Purity Law—Reinheitsgebot—approved in 1516.

 What is Spaten?